+Two to three weeks previous imaging, inject the viral particles carrying the genetically encoded calcium indicator into the vitreous with a precision syringe

+SCREEN: Animation based on left-top panel of Figure 1 (Intravitreal injection of vector carrier) TXT: AAV2-CAG-GCaMP5G at 7.5 x 1011 GC/mL Video editor: Please highlight the AAV-packaged GCaMP sensor.

+Examine the retinal structure using fundoscopy and OCT (O-C-T) to ensure there are no adverse reactions due to surgery.
+Two weeks after injection, the GCL emits fluorescence visible by fluorescence fundoscopy.
+Immediately before starting the electrophysiology protocol eutanize the animal.

+SCREEN: Animation based on left-top panel of Figure 1 (Intravitreal injection of vector carrier) Video editor: Please highlight the in vivo retinal imaging system.

 After enucleating eyes expressing AAV2-CAG-GCaMP5G (A-A-V-Two-C-A-G - G-Camp-Five-G) [1], use small, curved forceps and fine spring scissors to remove all tissue surrounding the eyeball [2].

 WIDE: Shot of the enucleated eyes.

 Talent removes the tissues surrounding the eyeball.

 Next, take a 3 by 3-centimeter piece of filter paper, position it on the cover of a 3.5-centimeter dish [1], and drench the filter paper with Ames' Medium [2].
 Position the eyeball on the paper, with the anterior segment oriented towards the operator [3].